-Measurements are carried out in a straight line basis from the child's home address to the address point of the school.
+Measurements are carried out in a straight line basis from the child's home address to the address point of the school using NNC's GIS System.

 APPENDIX 3a - Loatlands Nursery

 The published total admission number for the Nursery is 39 per session.